Improved Stabilizer Estimation via Bell Difference Sampling: Discussion and Open Problems

 \section{Discussion and Open Problems}

 A natural direction for future work is to improve the performance of our algorithms or to prove (conditional or unconditional) lower bounds.
-In particular, can the exponential running time of \cref{alg:fidelity-estimation} be improved upon, or is stabilizer fidelity estimation computationally hard?
+In particular, can the exponential running time of \cref{alg:fidelity-estimation} be improved upon, or is stabilizer state approximation computationally hard for general parameter regimes?
 We are optimistic that the exponential factors in our runtime analysis could be made much smaller in practice, because our bound on the sample complexity of finding a complete set of generators is probably far from optimal.

 We also remark that, at least superficially, our problem of finding the nearest stabilizer state resembles the closest vector problem (CVP): given a lattice $L$ and a target vector, find the nearest lattice point to the target vector.
 In our problem, we are given a target vector, and we want to find the nearest stabilizer state to the target vector.
 While not a lattice, the stabilizer states are ``evenly spread'' across the complex unit sphere due to their 3-design property \cite{kueng2015qubit, webb2016clifford,zhu2017multiqubit}.
 CVP is known to be $\NP$-hard to solve approximately to within any constant and some almost-polynomial factors \cite{van1981another, arora1997hardness, dinur1998approximating}.
 Is there a formal connection between these two problems?